psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - selected personnel may use coded directional communication
 - relevant camera groups may receive increased observation priority
 - Master Watcher displays the affected area
-- Watcher Operators receive defined assignments
+- specialized Watcher functions may be activated
 - patrol guards may receive low-signature tasking
 - Incident Maneuver Panel may become available according to authority
 - camera-control handoff is explicitly tracked